-ANS 110 Animal Science 3 0 0 0 3

-This course introduces the livestock industry.
-Topics include nutrition, reproduction, production practices, diseases, meat processing, sustainable livestock production, and marketing.
-Upon completion, students should be able to demonstrate a basic understanding of livestock production practices and the economic impact of livestock locally, regionally, state-wide, and internationally.
+ANS 130 Poultry Production 2 2 0 0 3 This course provides an introduction to the poultry industry.
+Topics include anatomy and physiology, reproduction, incubation, environmental issues, and husbandry.
+Upon completion, students should be able to demonstrate a basic understanding of poultry production and the economic and environmental impact of the poultry industry locally, regionally, state-wide, and internationally.